UNCG’s fifth annual community “Science Everywhere” festival is taking place on Saturday, April 13th, 2019. This event is free and open to the public.

-UNCG’s third annual community science festival, “Science, Science, Everywhere”, took place on April 22, 2017.
+UNCG’s fourth annual community science festival, “Science Everywhere”, took place on April 21, 2018.
 Young people and their families were exposed to new and interesting scientific ideas and principles and were able to interact directly with experts in many fields.
 The University sponsors of the science festival included the UNCG Research and Instruction in STEM Education (RISE) Network, a coalition of educators and researchers involved in STEM, faculty and students from many STEM departments, the School of Education (SOE), the Provost’s office and two NSF funded projects.

 VOLVO Group of Companies